 If you prefer, you can use a two-line version that just reads the crucial file:

 open(os.path.join(os.environ[“localappdata”], r”Microsoft\Windows Live Photo Gallery\Pictures.pd6″), “rb”).read()

 This doesn’t fix all of the WLPG performance problems.
 WLPG still does tens of MB of I/O when you zoom in on a photo.
-WLPG still takes too long to update its database, and busy waits.
+WLPG still takes too long to update its database, and it busy waits.
 WLPG doesn’t make use of my eight CPU cores to decode a few photos ahead, so it’s common to have to wait for it when stepping through photos.
 But, this does neatly solve one annoying problem.

 All of the WLPG performance problems could easily be fixed.
 The database files could be precached, the excessive disk I/O when zooming on images could be avoided, and multi-core image decoding could easily let WLPG stay ahead of the user.
 None of these would be difficult.
 All of these solutions consume additional memory, but memory is cheap these days and I would happily spend 500 MB in order to make WLPG ten times more responsive.